JSON From Swift Types

 |

-is defined as an array of ReadableAsJson
+Notice how the array evaluate is defined as an array of

-.
-We don’t care about the actual type of our array elements.
-All we care about is if each element implements our two JSON reading requirements.
+type of our array elements.
+All we care about is if each element

-After we populate our dictionary, we use built in libraries to convert the dictionary to JSON.
-But, the library returns an annoying NSData
+After we populate our dictionary, we use built in libraries to convert

-back to an acceptable String
+to an acceptable String type (NSString bridges

 So what’s the final result?